 Father’s Day is coming up this Sunday, and although there are restrictions in place due to COVID-19, there are still plenty of ways to enjoy the day in Detroit.
 Try getting outdoors in Detroit’s green spaces or waterfront.
 Additionally, many businesses are now in the reopening stages.
 Supporting them with a Father’s Day activity or meal will have doubly great benefits.

-Here are seven creative ways to celebrate Father’s Day in Detroit – with a 2020 spin, of course.
+Here are six creative ways to celebrate Father’s Day in Detroit – with a 2020 spin, of course.

 Father’s Day in Detroit